Thank you for using Camps.ca —An Our Kids platform.

 Trusted by Families since 1998.

 At BR Equestrian, we focus on helping our students become skilled riders in a positive and friendly atmosphere!
 Both private and group lessons are available.
 Our barn has two large indoor arenas for year-round riding as well as plenty of outdoor space to enjoy in the warmer months.
 Our lesson program has a wonderful group of schoolies for every level of rider.
-Whether you're getting on a horse for the.
 Your riding level will be carefully assessed so that your lessons can be structured to help you achieve your goals, whether you're riding just for the love of it or to compete.
 Not only will you learn be comfortable and confident with horses, but you'll also gain an understanding of how to work in true partnership to communicate effectively.

 Choose the right programs and sessions for your child; BR Equestrian currently has 1 program available; 1 TBD.